Scale your business with our modular plugins.

 Alternatively, if you don’t want to use plugins, you can disable right-clicking on WordPress images programmatically.

-2) Block Right-Clicking on WordPress images programmatically
+2) Block Right-Clicking on WordPress Images Programmatically

-Plugins are quick solutions for people who don’t know much about coding.
-But they can slow your site down.
-Keep reading this section if you don’t want to install more plugins and prefer to use a bit of code.
-We will provide you with a simple code that you can use but a minimal understanding of coding is recommended.
+Continue reading this section if you prefer not to install additional plugins and would like to use a bit of code instead.
+We will provide you with a simple code that you can use; however, a basic understanding of coding is recommended.

 Note: We will be editing some of the theme files, so we advise you to create a child theme.
 This way, you won’t lose any modifications when the parent theme gets updated.